 Balancing Settlement Account

-The Operator keeps a separate financial account (Balancing Settlement Account), in which it debits all its expenditures , as resulted from the Operator’s official accounting records for the reporting period, that relate to balancing, especially including all expenditures that are the result of a Balancing Action or for the booking of Transmission Capacity/Gasification Capacity/Storage Capacity in the NNGS for Gas balancing or that arise from the Gas Balancing Agreements or of amounts it owes to Users from the procedure of the Daily Settlement of Positive Total Daily Imbalance Position and of the Monthly Balancing Settlement and shall credit all revenue related to Gas balancing, especially including all revenue that is the result of a Balancing Action or that arise from the Balancing Services Agreements or because of amounts it owed by the Users from the procedure of the Daily Settlement of Negative Total Daily Imbalance Position and of the Monthly Balancing Settlement.
-Said Account includes also special Balancing Settlement Accounts for each User containing the debits and credits corresponding to that User.
+The Operator keeps a separate financial account (Balancing Settlement Account), in which it debits all its expenditures , as resulted from the Operator’s official accounting records for the reporting period, that relate to balancing, especially including all expenditures that are the result of a Balancing Action or for the booking of Transmission Capacity/Gasification Capacity/Storage Capacity in the NNGS for Gas balancing or that arise from the Gas Balancing Agreements or of amounts it owes to Users from the procedure of the Daily Settlement of Positive Total Daily Imbalance Position and of the Monthly Balancing Settlement, as well as any expenses of the Operator for participating in the Trading Platform and shall credit all revenue related to Gas balancing, especially including all revenue that is the result of a Balancing Action or that arise from the Balancing Services Agreements or because of amounts it owed by the Users from the procedure of the Daily Settlement of Negative Total Daily Imbalance Position and of the Monthly Balancing Settlement.
 The Balancing Settlement Account is recorded as an expense and each User’s debt to the Operator related to Gas Balancing, where the User, in its capacity as a natural or legal person, is subject to dissolution, bankruptcy, liquidation, special administration, default, and in case of revocation of the authorization for the establishment of the same or other authorization required to lawfully carry on its business activity and if this debt was deleted from the financial statements of the company as a receivable.
 The amount entered in the Balancing Settlement Account is the difference between the User’s initial Gas Balancing Account and the amount received in any way by the Operator from the User.
 The said amount is divided equally into twelve (12) parts; each part shall be entered each month in the Balancing Settlement Account as an expenditure, starting with the Month immediately following the Month in which the debt was deleted from the financial statements of the company as a receivable.

 The cost for the usage by the Operator of the NNGTS, or an LNG Facility, or a Storage Facility for Gas Balancing shall be debited to the Balancing Settlement Account as an expenditure and it shall be credited, via suitable accountant entries, as a revenue in the corresponding Basic Activity account kept by the Operator.